JoeB-cybersecurity/Car-Search-Complier-Sorter-OOD/README.txt

 Fixes required:
-This program could use a lot of optimisation and fixes including but not limited to -Some queries don't work as well as others? (eg. ford falcon has stringIndexOutOfBoundsException vs honda civic which works perfectly) - may be due amount of search results?
+This program could use a lot of optimisation and fixes including but not limited to -Some queries don't work as well as others? (eg. ford falcon has stringIndexOutOfBoundsException vs honda civic which works perfectly) - Caused by improper string concatination of the URL for carsales.
 Quick fix is to set pagesIdx = 1
 -Sorting might contain some errors for formatted item price -Using functions to organise and replaced reused code -Using a better method to store items in arrays.
 Such as removing some arrays that arn't needed, consolidating arrays or exporting to external csv or file